AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 aio api-mesh:config get log-forwarding
 ```

+For security reasons, the license key is not displayed in the output.

 ### Delete the log forwarding configuration

 To delete the log forwarding configuration, and effectively disable log forwarding, run the following command: